CAcertOrg/cacert-codedocs/source/signer.rst

    M+1-M+3 length of payload data 3 network byte order M+4-End payload data 3
    ======= =======================================================

-.. [#diff-to-request] this is a difference to the :ref:`signer-request-data-format` that does not add the length of the header

 General response header format
 ------------------------------